 2. Don’t install applications from untrusted sources

 This one should be obvious, but I know it’s not.
-There are alternative markets for both iOS and Android apps and they are doing well.
+There are alternative markets for both Android and iOS app development and they are doing well.
 Yet, apps from these aren’t verified by the official anti-malware software, so their safeness is dubious at best.

 Even downloading apps from the official store, you have to be cautious.
 It’s not unheard of that some malware slips through the scanning mechanisms.
 It’s good to analyze at least a few reviews before installing an app.
 Also, take special care of which permissions are you granting.
 Avoid applications that need unexpected permissions.